Apothecary

 What element is Mandrake associated with?

-Mandrake is associated with the Earth/Fire element and the sign of Gemini, Scorpio, and resonates with the Root chakra.
+Mandrake is associated with the Earth/Fire element, the signs of Gemini and Scorpio, and resonates with the Root chakra.

 What planet rules Mandrake?